 A kind of ‘stereo selfie’ in Auto mode in artificial indoor lighting.
 This is the unedited stereo straight from the camera.
 My short arms aren’t the best for giving enough distance from the camera to the subject where selfies are concerned, so you may need a selfie stick to get enough distance (no, I don’t want one).

 A kind of ‘stereo selfie’ in Auto mode in artificial indoor lighting.
 Aligned in SPM to put it more in the stereo window.
-I can’t help but notice the left lens focus is softer, it’s quite noticeable on the details on the t-shirt.
-It might just be that it was way too close to the subject, but I’ve since seen this fault in quite a few other images I’ve taken with this camera.
+I can’t help but notice the left lens focus is softer/blurred, it’s quite noticeable on the details on the t-shirt.
+I’ve since seen this fault in quite a few other images I’ve taken with this camera in low-light.
+I’ve asked the manufacturer about it and their reply can be found below.

 USING THE CAMERA AND SETTINGS